CsillaFarkas/ParetoPick-R/README.md

   * location of zoom in basin

 * Correlation Analysis:
-  * make axis title fix and selectable instead of input solely
   * output largest accepted correlation, maybe in bold over the table
+  * add a description of the variables in the "selected variables" table...
   * deviations_step is currently the default value
   * explain the effects of high correlation